deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt4-fourth-year.md

 Charlotte thought about it.
 "Has she?"
 She asked eventually.
 "I mean, you saw how she lit up there, didn't you you?"

-"…Yeah."
+"...Yeah."
 Ben.
 "I don't think I've ever seen her so animated."

 "Maybe she *hasn't* been happy recently.
-Maybe she's just been…"
+Maybe she's just been..."

-Ben nodded. "…coping."
+Ben nodded. "...coping."

 Charlotte scratched at her bra strap, frowning at something only she could see in deep thought, until Ben slipped an arm around her waist.
-"Are we…okay with that?" he asked.
+"Are we...okay with that?" he asked.

-"I think…Yeah.
+"I think...Yeah.
 Or at least, I am."
 She replied.
-"I think if she's doing it to cope, so she can get through and have more of *that* then, then…then I can understand."
+"I think if she's doing it to cope, so she can get through and have more of *that* then, then...then I can understand."

-"Yeah but…What about Sean?"
+"Yeah but...What about Sean?"

-"That's where it falls apart, yeah…" she agreed.
+"That's where it falls apart, yeah..." she agreed.

 Neither of them said anything for a little while, and after a bit, Ben turned on the TV.